nrm33n/AdvisorBot/README.md

 ./program_name
 ```

-Alternatively, if using Microsoft Visual Studio, run without debugging.
+Alternatively, if using Microsoft Visual Studio, use Ctrl+F5 to run without debugging.